abdullahmorrison/erobb221-videos/README.md

 Tags are used to describe the clip.
 They are listed below.

 -    Classic
+-    LMAOOOOOOOOOO (Funny)
+-    YouTube Clip (Clips to upload to a potential YouTube channel)
 -    Deez Nuts
 -    Seal Moment (voice crack)
 -    LiMau5 (high pitched voice)